reflectoring/reflectoring.github.io/content/blog/2022/2022-01-30-getting-started-with-express.md

 {{% github "https://github.com/thombergs/code-examples/tree/master/node/express/getting-started" %}}

 ## Introducing Node.js
-A basic understanding of Node.js is essential for working with Express.
+A basic understanding of [Node.js](https://nodejs.org/en/docs/guides/getting-started-guide/) is essential for working with Express.

-Node.js is an open-source runtime environment for executing server-side JavaScript applications.
-A unique feature of Node.js runtime is that it's a non-blocking, event-driven I/O request processing model.
+`Node.js` is an open-source runtime environment for executing server-side JavaScript applications.
+A unique feature of Node.js runtime is that it is a non-blocking, event-driven input/output(I/O) request processing model.

-Node.js uses the V8 JavaScript Runtime engine which is also used by Google Chrome.
+`Node.js` uses the [V8 JavaScript Runtime](https://v8.dev/docs) engine which is also used by Google Chrome web browser developed by Google.
 This makes the runtime engine much faster and hence enables faster processing of requests.

-In order to use Express, we should first install Node.js and the Node Package Manager (npm) in our development environment.
-You can find download and installation instructions for Node.js on the [official website](https://nodejs.org/en/download/).
-Similarly, you can refer to the [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) site for the installation instructions of npm.
+To use Express, we have to first install `Node.js` and [npm](https://www.npmjs.com/package/npm) in our development environment. `npm` is a JavaScript Package Manager.

+`npm` is bundled with `Node.js` by default.

+We can refer to the [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) site for the installation instructions for `npm`.
+Similarly, we can find the installation instructions for `Node.js` on its [official website](https://nodejs.org/en/download/).

 ## What is Express?